vatlab/vat-docs/content/Documentation/vtools Commands/init.md

-### Create a new project
+#### 2.1 Create a new project

 Command `` `vtools init NAME `` creates a new project `NAME` under the current directory.
 It will fail if there is already a project in the current directory, unless option `--force` is used to remove any existing project.

 <details><summary> Examples: create a new project</summary> The following commands create a directory `myproj` and create a variant tools project in this directory:

     % mkdir myproj
     % cd myproj
     % vtools init myproj

-    INFO: variant tools 1.0.4svn : Copyright (c) 2011 - 2012 Bo Peng
+    INFO: variant tools 3.0.0dev : Copyright (c) 2011 - 2016 Bo Peng
-    INFO: San Lucas FA, Wang G, Scheet P, Peng B (2012) Bioinformatics 28(3):421-422
     INFO: Please visit http://varianttools.sourceforge.net for more information.
     INFO: Creating a new project myproj

 If you attempt to create another project in the same directory, command `` `vtools init `` will fail with an error message:

     % vtools init myproj

-    Project myproj already exists.
-Please use option --force to remove it if you would like to start a new project.
+    ERROR: A project can only be created in a directory without another project.

 Using the `--force` option will remove the existing project and create a new one:

     % vtools init test --force

-    INFO: variant tools 1.0.4svn : Copyright (c) 2011 - 2012 Bo Peng
+    INFO: variant tools 3.0.0dev : Copyright (c) 2011 - 2016 Bo Peng
-    INFO: San Lucas FA, Wang G, Scheet P, Peng B (2012) Bioinformatics 28(3):421-422
     INFO: Please visit http://varianttools.sourceforge.net for more information.
     INFO: Creating a new project test

 </details>

+{{% notice tip %}}
 If you are worried about losing your work by accidentally calling `vtools init` with option `--force`, you could save copies of your project using command `` `vtools admin --save_snapshot `` from time to time, and load a saved snapshot using command `` `vtools admin --load_snapshot `` when needed.
+{{% /notice %}}

-### Create a project from a parent project
+#### 2.2 Create a project from a parent project

 A project could be created from a **parent project** with a subset of its variants and samples.
 For example, a child project with variants from a small chromosomal region could be created from a parent project to test a pipeline before it is applied to the whole project.
 This also allows differential analysis of subsets of variants (e.g. SNVs and indels) and samples.